Work Based Learning

 Work-based learning means sustained interactions with industry or community professionals in real workplace settings (or simulated environments) that foster in-depth, firsthand engagement with the tasks required of a given career field aligned to curriculum and instruction.

 Work based learning encourages employability skills (such as communication, teamwork, social interaction, goal planning, problem solving, conflict management, initiative and enterprise, organization, self-management, resume writing, and interviewing.)
+Businesses offering WBL opportunities can create a strong return on investment (ROI) in factors such as increased human capital development, brand awareness / loyalty and existing staff retention (to name a few).

 Florida's Work Based Learning Manual

-Register for a future Info session HERE.
+Book an Info session HERE.

 Community Partnerships in Education

-• Host a student in an Internship
+• Host a student(s) in an Internship (see details below)

-• Host a student On-the-Job-Training
+• Host a student(s) On-the-Job-Training (see details below)

 Internship